-Then, there are the vehicles that can drive themselves, which could use the information to automatically change their own speed, or even their direction.
-Already, there is technology in place in many vehicles that causes them to brake when a hazard is detected.
+Then, there are the vehicles that can drive themselves, which could use the information to automatically change their own speed or even their direction.
+Already, there is technology in place in many vehicles that causes them to break when a hazard is detected.
 If successfully applied to the majority of vehicles in everyday traffic, V2V technology could potentially prevent thousands of deaths and hundreds of thousands of motor vehicle collisions.

 Taking this concept a bit further, there is also the possibility of implementing what is known as V2I technology, which refers to vehicle-to-infrastructure communication, where the infrastructure includes things like traffic lights and stop signs, construction zones, and the entities responsible for planning traffic, transportation, and construction.
 This technology would be employed by 2021, with approval, and like V2V technology, the requirement for motor vehicle manufacturers to abide by the rule would be 2023.
-It is estimated that, with the new technology, the value of new vehicles will be increased by as much $350 by 2020.
+It is estimated that, with the new technology, the value of new vehicles will be increased by as much as $350 by 2020.

-Have You Lost a Loved One to a Fatal Auto Collision in Charlotte, North Carolina?
+Have You lost a Loved One to a Fatal Auto Collision in Charlotte, North Carolina?

-While this potential for new life saving vehicle communication technology is welcome news for many, it does little to address the grief and loss of those who have already fallen victim to fatal auto accidents.
-If you have lost someone you love to a motor vehicle collision in Charlotte, North Carolina, contact Brown, Moore & Associates to learn about your options for filing a claim and recovering compensation.
-You can never assuage your grief by recovering compensation, but you will be able to get some relief from the financial burdens of medical expenses, funeral, burial, the lost wages of your loved one and loss of companionship.
+While this potential for new life-saving vehicle communication technology is welcome news for many, it does little to address the grief and loss of those who have already fallen victim to fatal auto accidents.
+If you have lost someone you love to a motor vehicle collision in Charlotte, North Carolina, contact Brown Moore & Associates to learn about your options for filing a claim and recovering compensation.
+You can never assuage your grief by recovering compensation, but you will be able to get some relief from the financial burdens of medical expenses, funeral, burial, the lost wages of your loved one, and loss of companionship.